Making the Unattractive & Old, Beautiful & New

-How many times have you looked at a piece of vintage furniture in a shop and thought “geez, that’s ugly”, or “it would have been such a nice piece if they hadn’t done THAT to it.”
-Or how about looking at your own furniture and you’re just tired of looking at it because you’ve outgrown the style.
-As an interior designer I can tell you this happens a lot.
+How many times have you looked at a piece of vintage furniture in a shop and thought “Geez, that’s ugly”, or “It would have been such a nice piece if they hadn’t done THAT to it.”
+Or what about your own furniture; you’re just tired of looking at it because you’ve outgrown the style.
+As an interior designer, I can tell you this happens a lot.

 Roaming through San Francisco interior design shops, I find vintage pieces at great prices that perhaps offset other luxury design pieces I’ve selected.
 Below are a few examples of San Francisco Bay Area interior design projects where I’ve shown some furniture examples of pieces of recycled and made new again.

 Here’s the finished product of a vintage coffee table I updated.
 The beautiful Italian marble was there, but it was glued to a painfully ugly base of heavily scrolled wood.

 Knowing the marble was a find with its round shape, I took a simple steel base that was a stock purchase, and replaced the wood base with a contemporary steel frame.
 Bringing together traditional and contemporary interior design fit the homeowner’s aesthetic perfectly.

 Super easy, super results!

 You can also feel good about purchasing vintage furniture or re-purposing your existing pieces because you’re creating a green and eco-friendly design interior for your home.
 Less consumption means less waste.
 It also means a healthier interior as new furniture can have highly toxic off-gassing depending on how the piece was made.
 But older pieces have had years to dissipate any harmful fumes.